LouisMastelinck/LouSecInator/README.md

 ## ⚠️ Important Notices

-- **Do NOT run this tool in a production environment.**  Only run this on sandboxed or clean vm's not part of your infrastructure!
+- **Do NOT run this tool in a production environment.**  Only run this on sandboxed or clean vm's not part of your domain!
 - Always **notify your security team** before executing this simulation.
 - This tool may trigger automated investigations or remediation actions within Defender.
 - Use only in test labs or authorized red team exercises.